tonytsheng/DBHUB/SOLUTIONS_ARCH/RAG/readme.md

-## GenAI Use Case with RDS for PostgreSQL and pgvector.
+## RAG GenAI Use Case with RDS for PostgreSQL and pgvector.
 Notes here for a slightly modified lab taken originally from https://catalog.workshops.aws/pgvector/en-US/4-retrieval-augmented-generation

 ## Region